-If you would like to discuss your project idea or if you question whether your proposal fits within our guidelines, please reach me via email here.
+If you would like to discuss your project idea or if you question whether your proposal fits within our guidelines, please contact Meghan Coffman, Community Research Chair.

-We have scheduled two opportunities for you to attend an informational session about the League and utilizing our volunteers.
-We strongly encourage you to attend one of the sessions: Tuesday, August 22, 2017 at 11:30 am OR Tuesday, September 12, 2017 at 11:30 am.
-Informational sessions are designed to educate agencies about JLB and its volunteers.
+We have scheduled ONE opportunity for you to attend an informational session about the League and utilizing our volunteers.
+We strongly encourage you to attend this session: Wednesday, September 19 at 11 a.m.
+This informational session is designed to educate agencies about JLB and its volunteers.
 Agencies who have never applied, have applied but never partnered with JLB, or who have a new project idea are strongly encouraged to attend one of these sessions.
-Sessions are at JLB Headquarters.
+The Informational Session is held in the JLB Auditorium.

 If the agency is submitting more than one project proposal, please include the required attachments with each project application.

-Once the application has been reviewed and IF your agency is contacted in February with a grant award, the final decision will be made in April when our membership votes on final projects by their sign up for the placement.
-If a placement can not be filled with a minimum of the volunteers requested, the placement may be declined.
+Once the application has been reviewed and IF your agency is contacted in February with a grant award, the final decision will be made in April 2019 when our membership votes on final projects by their sign-up for the Placement.
+If a Placement can not be filled with a minimum of the volunteers requested, the placement may be declined.
 For this reason, we encourage agencies to remain mindful of volunteer opportunities that appeal to our membership.

 The League does not discriminate on the basis of race, creed, religion, or national origin, and reaches out to women of all races, religions, and national origins who demonstrate an interest in and a commitment to voluntarism.
 Furthermore, all meetings and functions of the League shall be held at facilities that do not discriminate against women or on the basis of race, creed, religion, or national origin.